MarcTBP/CS2-AML/SGNN/README.md

+# This readme is from the SGNN repository: https://github.com/CloudLab-NEU/SGNN
 # Illicit Social Accounts?
 Anti-money Laundering for Transactional Blockchains

 This is the source code of our paper titled "Illicit Social Accounts?
 Anti-money Laundering for Transactional Blockchains".